Immigration raids target hundreds in 'sanctuary' cities

 According to ICE, of the 498 people arrested this week, 317 had criminal convictions.
 Some were also categorized as "immigration fugitives," "previously deported criminal aliens," and/or associated with a gang.

 Most of the criminal convictions were for driving under the influence as well as assault- and drug-related offenses, ICE said.
-Others were arrested for marijuana possession, traffic offenses and even for being a "peeping tom."
+Others were arrested for marijuana possession, traffic offenses and even charges of being a "peeping tom."

 Those arrested were originally from countries such as El Salvador, India, Guatemala, Mexico and the Dominican Republic, ICE added.